openwallet-foundation-labs/tsp/docs/src/intermediary.md

 ## TSP library usage for intermediaries

-An intermediary can use the same interface as other TSP-Rust applications, namely the `Store` or the `AsyncStore`.
-Use the `AsyncStore` as a high-level interface, with built-in transport methods.
-Use the `Store` if you have different or specific transportation methods and only use this crate to seal and unseal TSP messages.
+An intermediary can use the same interface as other TSP-Rust applications, namely the `SecureStore` or the `AsyncSecureStore`.
+Use the `AsyncSecureStore` as a high-level interface, with built-in transport methods.
+Use the `SecureStore` if you have different or specific transportation methods and only use this crate to seal and unseal TSP messages.

 An intermediary basically needs to hold key material of its users and forwards/routes